Safecast/bitstore.js/README.md

 ##Requirements
 Data:
-  - 1. 256x256 Web Mercator PNG tiles with alpha channel that correlates with tiles intentionally not present
+  - 1. 256x256 Web Mercator PNG tiles with alpha channel that correlates with tiles intentionally not present*
   - 2. Google Maps tile X/Y/Z convention.
   - 3. A single tile that shows the entire dataset at once.  (guaranteed to be the zoom level 0 tile)

 Script Dependencies:
-  - 1. png.js / zlib.js -- entirely optional, but recommended.
+  - 1. png.js / zlib.js** -- entirely optional, but recommended.
 Significantly improves performance over HTML5 Canvas.

+(* this has been verified to work with indexed color PNGs, not just RGBA, and is also assumed to work with the single transparent color RGB mode.
+It will technically work on RGB PNGs, but it may not be possible to build a mask from RGB data based purely on the channel-threshold model.)

-(png.js / zlib.js source: http://github.com/devongovett/png.js/ ... now included in the "Optional" directory in this repo.)
+(** png.js / zlib.js source: http://github.com/devongovett/png.js/ ... now included in the "Optional" directory in this repo.)

 ##Stuff it will probably work on: